The Other Side of the Country

-The Other Side of the Country (De l'autre côté du pays) is a Canadian documentary film, directed by Catherine Hébert and released in 2007.
+The Other Side of the Country (De l'autre côté du pays) is a 2007 Canadian documentary film directed by Catherine Hébert.
 The film profiles the humanitarian crisis in Uganda in the early 2000s.

 The film premiered at the 2007 Montreal International Documentary Festival, where it was the winner of the Prix du Public.

 The film was a Jutra Award nominee for Best Documentary Film at the 11th Jutra Awards in 2009.